 The diagnosis of early stage melanoma is inaccurate by visual assessment and histopathologic slide review.
 The false negative diagnosis for melanoma in-situ/stage 1 a melanoma was found to be 35% in a recent large scale study of pathologists in the US.
 The PLA has a negative predictive value of 99% and significantly reduces the number needed to biopsy.*

-The DermTech Pigmented Lesion Assay provides information on gene expression associated with melanoma.
+DermTech’s PLA assesses gene expression consistent with melanoma and can aid in the clinician’s biopsy decision.
 The test is intended for use on pigmented lesions suspicious for melanoma that meet at least one of the ABCDE criteria for which the clinician would like additional information prior to surgical biopsy.
-The test has been validated in samples collected using the Adhesive Skin Biopsy Kit, distributed by DermTech and used according to the instructions for use.
+PLA uses include:

 Instructions for Use

 *The test has not been validated for samples collected from mucosal surfaces, the palms of hands, the soles of feet, sites that have been previously biopsied, areas where non-vellus hair cannot be sufficiently trimmed (e.g. scalp), bleeding or ulcerated lesions, pediatric patients, and patients with a Fitzpatrick skin type IV or higher.
 As with all tests, results should be interpreted by the physician in conjunction with clinical findings and patient risk assessment.
 The test is not intended for screening or for use on non-pigmented lesions or non-melanoma skin cancer, nor should it be used to confirm a clinical diagnosis of melanoma.